211 Nova Scotia

 Confidential information and referral service for community and social services available across the province.

-meet the needs of friends and families of patients admitted to palliative care, if you need help, a listening ear or would like more information please contact:
+Helps support the friends and families of patients who are admitted to palliative care.
+If you need help, a listening ear or would like more information please contact:

 Dartmouth General Hospital Grief Support Group